suguk1052/SimpleNet/README.md

   be reported normally.

 Update `run.sh` to point to your custom data folder and classname.
-Replace the default MVTec setup by setting `datapath` to your dataset root (for example, `data/custom`) and listing each class folder inside the `datasets` array in `run.sh` (for instance, `datasets=('custom')` for a single class).
+Replace the default MVTec setup by setting `datapath` to the parent folder that contains your class subfolders (for example, `data` when using `data/custom`) and listing each class folder inside the `datasets` array in `run.sh` (for instance, `datasets=('custom')` for a single class).
 The script builds the appropriate flags automatically and runs SimpleNet with the custom layout.

 #### MvTecAD